Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * Reduced risk of change
 * Faster software delivery
 * Lower risk to introduce new technologies
+* Much flexibility in using whatever technology/language is right for the particular piece
 * Lower risks and costs of replacing systems
 * Reduced costs of migrating and operating in the cloud